3lvia/designsystem/packages/components/README.md

 `packages/components/elvia-components.config.js`

 The build system uses a file called `elvia-components.config.js` to build the custom element according to specifications.
-The file explains how to add the props and the meaning of the each feild.
+The file explains how to add the props and the meaning of the each field.

 **Divider in config example**